Optimal designs for identifying effective doses in drug combination studies: Modeling dose combination data

-where the parameter $\theta= (\theta_0, \theta_C, \theta_D, \gamma)$ consists of the individual parameters $\theta_C$ and $\theta_D$ of the regression functions $\eta_C$ and $\eta_C$, a joint placebo parameter $\theta_0$ and the parameter $\gamma \in \mathbb{R}$ that describes potential dose-independent interaction effects between the two substances.
+where the parameter $\theta= (\theta_0, \theta_C, \theta_D, \gamma)$ consists of the individual parameters $\theta_C$ and $\theta_D$ of the regression functions $\eta_C$ and $\eta_D$, a joint placebo parameter $\theta_0$ and the parameter $\gamma \in \mathbb{R}$ that describes potential dose-independent interaction effects between the two substances.
 Note, that due to identifiability reasons the parameters $\theta_C$ and $\theta_D$ do not contain a substance specific parameter for the placebo-effect.
 The interaction effect is positive if $\gamma > 0$, whereas $\gamma < 0$ indicates a negative interaction.
 If $\gamma = 0$, there is no interaction between the two substances.
+A drug-drug interaction may enhance the efficacy of a treatment even at lower dose ranges, which could additionally lead to a reduction in the occurrence of adverse events, for example, in oncology studies.
 Summarizing, for the regression function $\eta$ in \eqref{interactmod} it holds for the dimension of the parameter $\theta$ that $m= 2+ m_C+m_D$.
 In clinical and toxicological applications popular choices for the function $\eta_C$ and $\eta_D$ are the linear, exponential, Emax, or sigmoid Emax model, as described by \cite{bornkamp2009mcpmod} and presented in Table \ref{tab:ModelChoices}.
 Note that the functions depicted in Table \ref{tab:ModelChoices} are continuously differentiable, hence also $\eta$ is differentiable.

+Another natural choice for the regression function $\eta$ is included in the response surface model called Greco model.
+According to \cite{liou2015response} the regression function $\eta$ of the Greco model is defined by